GUSCRAWFORD/SampleReview/README.md

 # SampleReview
-A sample Single-Page Application build on .NET, C#, EF, T-Sql, WebAPI, Angular 1.5, with a NodeJs dev pipeline An end-to-end practical example illustrating the different platforms and patterns I'm experienced with.
+A sample Single-Page Application built on .NET, C#, EF, T-Sql, WebAPI, Angular 1.5, with a NodeJs dev pipeline An end-to-end practical example illustrating the different platforms and patterns I'm experienced with.

 # Getting Started